tendermint/tendermint/docs/nodes/configuration.md

 This section will cover settings within the p2p section of the `config.toml`.

 - `external-address` = is the address that will be advertised for other nodes to use.
 We recommend setting this field with your public IP and p2p port.
   - > We recommend setting external address.
-There is an open issue with Tendermint not advertising the correct address.
+There is an open issue with Tendermint not advertising the public address, if being used within a private network.
 There is an ongoing effort to refactor the P2P layer where this will be fixed.
 - `seeds` = is a list of comma separated seed nodes that you will connect upon a start and ask for peers.
 A seed node is a node that does not participate in consensus but only helps propagate peers to nodes in the networks
 - `persistent-peers` = is a list of comma separated peers that you will always want to be connected to.
 If you're already connected to the maximum number of peers, persistent peers will not be added.
 - `max-num-inbound-peers` = is the maximum number of peers you will accept inbound connections from at one time (where they dial your address and initiate the connection).